Subho07/MF4CF/README.md

 ## N.B.
 - An `R` code is also provided: `MF4C.R`.
 In this code also, the default window size is 7.
 Please change the window size in the variable `wsi`.
 - A `C` code is provided: `MF4CF.c`.
-Please apply filter of your choice first (box filter not included).
+Analysis window size is set as a command-line argument.

 ## Reference
 Dey, Subhadip; Bhattacharya, Avik; Frery, Alejandro C.; López-Martínez, Carlos (2020): A Model-free Four Component Scattering Power Decomposition for Polarimetric SAR Data.
 TechRxiv.
 Preprint. https://doi.org/10.36227/techrxiv.13298033.v1